Principal to Principal (P2P): Optimizing Off-Market Transactions

 This is instead a Principal-to-Principal (P2P) arrangement—streamlined, concise and straightforward.
 It involves only qualified buyers, communications and negotiations through an experienced intermediary or partner, and no listing costs or sell-side fees at all.

 We should know.
-At Offerd, we’ve pioneered the Third Party Acquisitions (TPA) model, which means we’re retained directly by prospective acquirers to find assets that best suit their specific criteria.
+At Offerd, we’ve pioneered the Acquisitions-as-a-Service (AaaS) model, which means we’re retained directly by prospective acquirers to find assets that best suit their specific criteria.
 We can do this because we track not only listed properties but also 90,000 ‘off-market’ assets around the nation.
 We also analyze data related to occupancy rates, demographic changes, personal incomes, home values, population growth forecasts , job proximities index, school proficiencies and much more, across various geographic areas from the county, to the zip code and even the census tract or block group.

 By using this detailed knowledge, sophisticated technologies and extensive experience, we can identify the best multifamily properties in the best locations at the best price.
 That’s just what buyers want.